M. A. Ganapathy (police officer)

-M. A. Ganapathy (born 1 March 1964) is an Indian Police Service Officer of the 1986 batch of Uttarakhand cadre, now serving as the Director General of the National Security Guard w.e.f.
-18/03/2021.
+M. A. Ganapathy (born 1 March 1964) is a retired Indian Police Service Officer of the 1986 batch of Uttarakhand cadre, served as the Director General of the National Security Guard from 18 March 2021 to 29 February 2024.
 He has previously served as Director General of Bureau of Civil Aviation Security and Director General of Police, Uttarakhand.

 Early life and education

 M. A. Ganapathy was born in Kodagu (Coorg) district, Karnataka.
 He completed his school education in Kodagu.
 He graduated in Economics from Madras Christian College, Chennai (1984) and did his Master's degree in International Studies from Jawahar Lal Nehru University, Delhi (1986).
 He also holds a Degree in Law from University of Delhi (2007).

 Career in Indian Police Service

 Uttar Pradesh

 M. A. Ganapathy was initially allotted Uttar Pradesh Cadre and served there between 1987 and 1999.
 During this period, inter-alia, he worked as Senior/Superintendent of Police in districts like Kanpur City, Meerut, Allahabad, Nainital, Hardoi, Sonebhadra etc. The policing challenges in these assignments were varied and included tackling communal issues, city policing, serious crimes investigation, anti-dacoity operations, naxal problem etc.